cornell-zhang/quickest/README.md

   --models_dir MODELS_DIR
                         Directory or file to save the trained model.
 String.
                         Default: ./saves/train/models.pkl
-  --tune_parameter      Whether to tune parameters or not.
+  -t, --tune_parameter  Whether to tune parameters or not.
 Boolean.
 Default:
                         true
   --validation_ratio VALIDATION_RATIO
                         The ratio of the training data to do validation.
                         Float.
 Default: 0.25
-  --model_train MODEL_TRAIN
+  -m MODEL_TRAIN, --model_train MODEL_TRAIN
                         The model to be trained.
 Empty means not training models.
-Value from "", "xgb"(default), "lasso" --model_fsel MODEL_FSEL
+Value from "", "xgb"(default), "lasso" -s MODEL_FSEL, --model_fsel MODEL_FSEL
                         The model used to select features.
 Empty means not selecting features.
 Value from "", "xgb",
                         "lasso"(default)
-  --model_assemble MODEL_ASSEMBLE
+  -a MODEL_ASSEMBLE, --model_assemble MODEL_ASSEMBLE
                         Strategy used to assemble the trained models.
 Empty means not training models.
 Value from ""(default), "xgb+lasso+equal_weights", "xgb+lasso+learn_weights"